|Birth: ||May 24, 1871|

 Then, with the help of his mother who down paid for the land, Leonard built a house [see photo] on Elisabeth Ave. [was the street named after her?] in the Joshua Section of Lansdowne in 1897.

-Leonard was the devoted husband of Elizabeth C. Fox [see memorial], marrying her in 1898 (in a church which Lutheran congregation first met in her father's home, John A. Fox), in Lansdowne.
+Leonard was the devoted husband of Elizabeth C. Fox [see memorial], marrying her in 1898 (in the original wooden church after which the Lutheran congregation first met in the home of her father, John A. Fox), in Lansdowne.
 He was confirmed into the Evangelical Lutheran Church of Our Saviour in Lansdowne on April 7, 1901.

 Leonard was also the loving father of Maurice John Bahr and Leonard Marion Bahr, who painted his father's portrait [see photo] in 1927.